 25. 90% of female restaurant workers experience sexual harassment.

-Out of all reported sexual harassment in the workplace cases, female restaurant workers are predominantly exposed to such mistreatment.
+Out of all reported cases and stats on sexual harassment in the workplace, female restaurant workers are predominantly exposed to such mistreatment.
 Workers in this industry often live through these experiences.

 Minorities are even more exposed as they face other problems as well, such as immigration status, lack of other job options, cultural differences, language barriers, and, very often, not knowing their rights.